SeqWare/public-workflows/DEWrapperWorkflow/README.md

         wget https://seqwaremaven.oicr.on.ca/artifactory/seqware-release/com/github/seqware/seqware-distribution/1.1.0-alpha.6/seqware-distribution-1.1.0-alpha.6-full.jar
         sudo apt-get install openjdk-7-jre-headless

 Next, you will need to grab a copy of your workflow.
-These next steps assume that you have copied in your bundle
+Do your `mvn clean install`,`seqware bundle package --dir target/Workflow_Bundle_WorkflowOfWorkflows_1.0-SNAPSHOT_SeqWare_1.1.0-rc.1/`, and then scp the bundle in.
+These next steps assume that you have copied in your bundle.
+Do

         java -cp seqware-distribution-1.1.0-alpha.6-full.jar net.sourceforge.seqware.pipeline.tools.UnZip --input-zip Workflow_Bundle_DEWrapperWorkflow_1.0-SNAPSHOT_SeqWare_1.1.0-rc.1.zip --output-dir Workflow_Bundle_DEWrapperWorkflow_1.0-SNAPSHOT_SeqWare_1.1.0-rc.1